dzou/halite3/README.md

 - **Tile Score**: Every ship moves toward a tile which yields some amount of points.

   - Every ship is matched with a tile on the map that is considered a best-effort match to the ship.
-Additionally, every ship considers the tiles within 4-units away from it.
-All of these tiles are scored for the ship, and the best score for each tile is saved into the `{UP, DOWN, LEFT, RIGHT, STILL}` scores.
+Additionally, every ship considers all the tiles within 4-units away from it.
+All of these tiles are scored for the ship, and the best scores from the tiles are saved into the `{UP, DOWN, LEFT, RIGHT, STILL}` move scores for each ship.

   - The points a tiles yields is calculated with `inspiredBonus * (haliteGained - tollFromTileToHome) / (turnsToGetToTile + turnsSpentOnTile)`.
     This is the essence of the tile scoring strategy with a few minor tweaks.